 She was raised with the Indigenous values of honoring the Earth and her peoples (the humans, the animals, the plants), and of being a "good relative."
 This world and this life is a gift from the Creator.
 We are but one part of this ecosystem, this gorgeous living organism that is our world, our Earth.
 Because of this, she is a passionate advocate for a healthy environment, healthy water as a human right (#MniWiconi #WaterIsLife), healthy soils, seedkeeping, animal rights, and fair and equitable treatment and respect for all peoples.

-She love to paint, draw, bead, read non-fiction, thrillers and sci-fi, climb rocks, run fast, and submit herself to self-torture in either kundalini or hot yoga.
+She loves to paint, draw, bead, read, climb rocks, run fast, and submit herself to self-torture in either kundalini or hot yoga.